rpsjr/maintainer-tools/Migration-to-version-13.0.md

 * Bump module version to `13.0.1.0.0`.
 * Remove any possible migration script from previous version.
 * Squash administrative commits (if any) with the previous commit for reducing commit noise.
 They are named as "[UPD] README.rst", "[UPD] Update $MODULE.pot", "Update translation files" and similar names, and comes from *OCA-git-bot*, *oca-travis* or *oca-transbot*.
+* Some of the Font Awesome (FA) icons have changed their name as now Odoo uses FA v5, so you might need to change them in your module views.
+Check the changed names in https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4#name-changes.
 * Add tests to increase code coverage.
 * Check tasks of previous versions if you are migrating from lower versions than v12.
 It's also recommended to check for things not done in previous migrations.
 * Do the rest of the changes you need to do for making the module works on new version.